freenas/freenas-docs/userguide/tn_vcenter.rst

 Datastores
 ----------

-VMFS and NFS datastores can be created on %brand% hosts.
+The vCenter plugin can create VMFS datastores on %brand% hosts for iSCSI block-level access, or NFS datastores for file-level access.

 VMFS Datastores
 ~~~~~~~~~~~~~~~

+VMFS datastores provide block-level (iSCSI) storage for virtual
+machines.

 Creating VMFS Datastores